 I always enjoy baking, but I enjoy it most during the fall and winter months.
 There’s something about the way the smell of the spices so prevalent in fall recipes just permeates the air around me and everyone comments on how lovely the house smells.
 And what nicer treat is there than to come home to a hot cup of tea and a slice of delicious cake?
 For me, it’s what the cooler months are all about.
 Returning to the hearth and home, welcoming visitors, sharing hospitality, the sound of laughter tinkling round us as the nights draw in.
 No matter what the weather might be like outside, inside it’s warm, welcoming and comforting.

-I first blogged this cake some time ago and and it is one of the recipes that was too old to make the transfer to the redesigned site.
+I first blogged my Apple Pecan Cake some time ago and and it is one of the recipes that was too old to make the transfer to the redesigned site.
 Actually, that was no bad thing as in the process of re-blogging it, I made some adjustments.
 Three thoroughly tested cakes later (huge thanks to my friends, neighbours and the folks at my husband’s office), this is the even more delicious result.
 And this is why Martha Stewart’s comments about bloggers offended me so much.
 I work at my recipes and make things several times before I blog them.
 I may not have a test kitchen or the staff, but my recipes are well and truly tested by ordinary people who love food and cooking.

 Sorry, rant over.
 I need to tell you about the cake batter.
 It’s quite thick and stiff but don’t let that alarm you.
 The moisture from the apples is released as the cake is baked and it comes out of the oven gloriously tender.
 You do need to dollop the batter into the Bundt pan quite firmly though, spreading it with a knife to make sure it is evenly distributed.